ihlassovbetov/q2a-fbinviter/README.md

 # q2a-fbinviter
-This plugin allows you to invite friends tp Q2A from faceboook
+This is free Q2A plugin that allows users to invite their Facebook friends to Q2A.

 Requirements: if you have not got a facebook app yet, first go to <a href="https://developers.facebook.com" target="_blank">facebook developers page</a> and create a new app.
 Do not forget to set the app's category as "Games".